Covata/delta-sdk-python/docs/api.rst

 CVTSigner
 ---------

-The Delta CVT Signer is utility class for signing outbound requests using the CVT1 signing scheme.
+The Delta CVT Signer is a utility class for signing outbound requests using the CVT1 signing scheme.

 .. autoclass:: CVTSigner